Grand Teton National Park Photography Workshop

 Snow-capped peaks and lush valleys

-June often delivers the Tetons in their “best of both worlds” look: winter texture up high, spring color down low.
-The snow gives the range definition and graphic shape, while the valley greens keep the scene from going monochrome.
-It's also a month when early light and calm mornings often align, which is ideal for detail, color, and the kind of mornings worth waking up early for.
+June often delivers the Tetons in a best-of-both-worlds season: winter texture up high and spring color down low.
+Snow gives the range definition and graphic shape, while valley greens keep the scene from going monochrome.
+Early light and calm mornings frequently align in June, producing clean detail in the peaks and stable reflections along rivers and lakes.

 Jackson Lake at dawn with the Teton Range in the background.